dustinpfister/blog_posts/_posts/js-javascript-constructor.md

 ### 1.1 - The source code examples here are on github

 The source code examples in this post can be found on by [Github account in my test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-javascript-constructor).
+Many more source code examples are in that repository that correspond to my various other posts on vanilla javaScript.
+If you find something wrong with the of the source code examples in this post that would be where to make a pull requests, there is also the comments section at the bottom of this post.

 ### 1.2 - Built in constructors